theoarvin/Arvinberod_Theo_p12_032023/front-end/README.md

 ### Back-end

- Go to the -> backend repository <- and follow installation steps
+ Go to the -><a href="https://github.com/OpenClassrooms-Student-Center/P9-front-end-dashboard" name="general-info">backend repository</a><- and follow installation steps

- Get to the root of the backend folder, then execute yarn dev to launch node server on port 3000
+ Get to the root of the backend folder, then execute npm dev to launch node server on port 3000

 ### Front-end